SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2013-08-22-monster-set-of-free-resources-for-game-design.markdown

 # Shader things

 - [https://www.shadertoy.com/view/4ds3WS](https://www.shadertoy.com/view/4ds3WS) – a shader that creates MineCraft block type worlds
-- \*\* [http://blogs.msdn.com/b/eternalcoding/archive/2014/04/17/learning-shaders-create-your-own-shaders-with-babylon-js.aspx](http://blogs.msdn.com/b/eternalcoding/archive/2014/04/17/learning-shaders-create-your-own-shaders-with-babylon-js.aspx "http://blogs.msdn.com/b/eternalcoding/archive/2014/04/17/learning-shaders-create-your-own-shaders-with-babylon-js.aspx") – What do you mean by shaders?
+- \*\* [http://blogs.msdn.com/b/eternalcoding/archive/2014/04/17/learning-shaders-create-your-own-shaders-with-babylon-js](http://blogs.msdn.com/b/eternalcoding/archive/2014/04/17/learning-shaders-create-your-own-shaders-with-babylon-js "http://blogs.msdn.com/b/eternalcoding/archive/2014/04/17/learning-shaders-create-your-own-shaders-with-babylon-js") – What do you mean by shaders?
 Learn how to create shaders

 # Unity Stuff

 ###### Moved all these links to the dedicated “[So you want to be a Unity Game Developer](http://darkgenesis.zenithmoon.com/so-you-want-to-be-a-unity3d-game-developer/ "So you want to be a Unity3D game developer?")” post

-&nbsp;

 # Game Engines and resources